TeachAAPI Names Maya Dharwarkar and Iva Shah as First Co-Chairs of the Board of Directors

 “TeachAAPI’s work reminds us that representation isn’t just about inclusion—it’s about connection,” said Shah.
 “When students see themselves and their peers reflected in what they learn, it builds empathy, understanding, and belonging that extend far beyond the classroom.”

 Professionally, Iva has built a career in consumer products licensing, focusing on storytelling that authentically reflects diverse audiences and families.
-She serves as Senior Director of Apparel & Retail at OneTeam Partners, representing professional and collegiate athletes across major sports associations.
-Previously, she led apparel programs at Disney and Pixar, including the global Frozen 2 launch, and held senior roles at Group Nine Media and Mattel, where she managed franchise planning for the Barbie movie.
+She is the Senior Director of Apparel & Retail at OneTeam Partners, representing professional and collegiate athletes across major sports players associations including the WNBPA, MLSPA, USWNTPA and NWSLPA.
+Previously, she led apparel programs at Disney and Pixar, including the global Frozen 2 launch, and held senior licensing roles at Group Nine Media and Mattel, where she managed franchise planning for the Barbie movie.
 Iva earned both her BA and MBA from Northwestern University and serves on the West Coast Board of the American India Foundation (AIF) and the Groton School Women’s Network.

 “Iva and Maya each embody TeachAAPI’s mission to build a more inclusive American story,” said Ann Kono and Renee Yang, co-founders of TeachAAPI.
 “Their vision for strategic, long-term growth—anchored in relationships that bridge education, community, and culture—will help propel TeachAAPI into its next phase of national expansion.
 Their leadership ensures we continue to grow with purpose and integrity as we bring AAPI stories to students in every state.”